EightySixK/Neverness-To-Everness-FPS-Unlocker/README.md

 "C:\Program Files\Neverness To Everness\Client\WindowsNoEditor\HT\Binaries\Win64"

 Optional:
-In the same directory create a file called, fps.txt and input a target FPS value. <br>
-if you do not create this file it will default to 9999
+In the same directory, download the version_config.ini from /bin/ to choose a custom cap and disable mouse smoothing.

 ## Uninstallation